 A library was one of Buffalo's earliest cultural institutions and, despite nearly two centuries of change and challenges, the current system remains a vital part of the community in the 21st century.

-The full article is available in the Summer 2011 Issue.
+The full content is available in the Summer 2011 Issue.

 The 1960s decision to locate SUNY Buffalo north of the city proper still haunts us today.
 Here are the reflections of Robert Coles, architect and activist for UB on the waterfront, on those controversial times.